acetocarmine11/acetocarmine11.github.io/_pages/about.md

 <span style="color: #f4b400">I am currently looking for 2025 summer internship opportunities!!!</span>

 # 🔥 News
-- *2025.02*: &nbsp;🎉 Our paper "When More is Less: Understanding Chain-of-Thought Length in LLMs" is now available on arXiv!
+- *2025.03*: &nbsp;🎉 Our paper "When More is Less: Understanding Chain-of-Thought Length in LLMs" is accepted to ICLR 2025 Workshop on Reasoning and Planning for Large Language Models!
 - *2024.12*: &nbsp;🍁 I attended NuerIPS 2024 at Vancouver and illustrated our poster.
 - *2024.10*: &nbsp;🎉 Our paper "A Theoretical Understanding of Self-Correction through In-context Alignment" has been accepted to **NeurIPS 2024**!
 - *2024.06*: &nbsp;🏆 "A Theoretical Understanding of Self-Correction through In-context Alignment" received the <span style="color: red">Best Paper Award</span> at ICML Workshop on In-context Learning!